 Spend the day in marvelous Montenegro, which was finally

-established as a fully independent state in 2006, following the dissolution of Yugoslavia.
-With its rugged mountains that sweep down to the glittering blue Adriatic Sea, Montenegro features
+established as a fully independent state in 2006 following the dissolution of Yugoslavia.
+With its rugged mountains that

-dynamic topography dotted with picturesque villages and
+features dynamic topography dotted with picturesque villages

-Europe's southernmost fjord, where precipitous mountains rise
+Kotorska, Europe’s southernmost fjord, where precipitous

-from azure waters.
-Reach the coastal city of Kotor, a UNESCO
+mountains rise from azure waters.
+Reach the coastal city

-World Heritage Site surrounded by fortifications that date back
+of Kotor, a UNESCO World Heritage Site surrounded by

-to the era when the region lay under Venetian rule.
-Enjoy a
+fortifications that date back to the era when the region lay

-walking tour of the town, including its 12th-century Cathedral
+under Venetian rule.
+Enjoy a walking tour of the town,

-and Maritime Museum, followed by lunch and exploration at
+followed by lunch and exploration at leisure.
+Take a boat ride

-leisure.
-Take a boat ride back across the bay, past the Baroque
+back across the bay, past the Baroque Church of Our Lady of

-Church of Our Lady of the Rocks.
-From the water, admire
+the Rocks.
+From the water, admire the famous church, built

-the famous church, built on an artificial island fashioned by
+on an artificial island fashioned by a bulwark of rocks and the

-legend has it that the island was created over centuries by
+remains of old shipwrecks.
+Local legend has it that the island

-fishermen dropping rocks into the sea, a tale reenacted every
+the sea, a tale reenacted every year on July 22, when locals sail

-year on July 22, when locals sail to the island to attend church
+to the island to attend church and deposit more stones along

-and deposit more stones along the shore.
-Afterward, drive back
+the shore.
+Afterward, drive back to Dubrovnik.

 Day 8 - Dubrovnik